2006 Macedonian parliamentary election

 Parliamentary elections were held in Macedonia on 5 July 2006.
-The result was a victory for the VMRO-DPMNE-led coalition, which won 45 of the 120 seats.
+The VMRO-DPMNE-led coalition emerged as the largest group in the Assembly, winning 45 of the 120 seats.
+Its leader Nikola Gruevski became Prime Minister after forming a coalition government with the Democratic Party of Albanians, New Social Democratic Party, Democratic Renewal and the Party for a European Future.

 Electoral system

 The 120 seats were elected from six 20-seat constituencies by proportional representation.
 Seats were allocated using the d'Hondt method with an electoral threshold of 5%.